ziaul55/Emotion-Recognition/README.md

 • Support Vector Machine (SVM) classifiers are trained.
 A random subset of 1/2 of the available speech data (i.e. half of the persons) is used to train the emotion recognition system, first using a set of simple prosodic parameter features and then a classical set of MFCC derived features.
 The rest of the data (the other half of the persons) is then used to evaluate the performances of the trained recognition systems.
 ### Task 1.
 Feature Extraction
-1. MFCC calculations using the provided sample speech signal.
+a.
+MFCC calculations using the provided sample speech signal.

-2. Extract the Intensity/Energy parameter.
+b.
+Extract the Intensity/Energy parameter.

-3. Extract the Pitch/F0 feature.
+c.
+Extract the Pitch/F0 feature.

-4. Extract the Rhythm/Durations parameter.
+d.
+Extract the Rhythm/Durations parameter.

-5. Check the extracted feature.
+e.
+Check the extracted feature.
 ### Task 2.
 Speech Emotion Classification